-If you’re dealing with pregnancy constipation, try deep squat holds and/or yoga/stretching for a few days (or longer) and see if it makes a difference. painful constipation during pregnancy
+If you’re dealing with pregnancy constipation, try deep squat holds and/or yoga/stretching for a few days (or longer) and see if it makes a difference. pregnant and cant poop

 Want to learn more about my full real food supplement routine (and why you may want to consider ditching your manufactured supplements)?